 Founded by Expert Beekeeper and Honey Bee Research Scientist, Dr Mark Barnett (Roslin Institute), Population Geneticist and Bioinformatician Dr David Wragg (Roslin Institute) and Expert Beekeeper and Information Scientist Matthew Richardson (University of Edinburgh), its mission is to help beekeepers and bee farmers select and breed their preferred type of honey bee in the UK.

-Honey bee queens mate openly with many drones from different colonies and it is therefore more challenging to selectively breed honey bees than other managed animals.
+Honey bee queens mate with many drones from different colonies and it is therefore more challenging to selectively breed honey bees than other managed animals, due to this ‘open mating’.
+Analysing lineages through genetic testing is a valuable tool here, helping trace ancestry and avoid inbreeding and loss of genetic diversity.